pixelsnob/lapr/docs/project-timeline.md

 - Will we be keeping the product categories in the menu like the current site?
 - What kind of search do you want?
 Full text search?
 Do we also want to filter by maker, and maybe a couple of other fields?
+- What kind of options are needed for sorting of long lists of instruments?

 ### CMS (Back-End Administration System)